 Prep/cooking time for clams: 1 1/2 hours Cooking time for chowder: about 15 minutes Makes: about 4 cups

-Most people in Boston and elsewhere in New England who make clam chowder have their own "secret" recipe . . . and of course, so do I, except that it's not really a secret since I'm about to share it with you.
-My recipe uses fresh clams and gets its thickness from just a little bit of flour, plus starch from the potatoes.
+Most people in Boston and elsewhere in New England who make clam chowder have their own "secret" recipe . . . and of course, so do we, except that it's not really a secret since we're about to share it with you.
+Our recipe uses fresh clams and gets its thickness from just a little bit of flour, plus starch from the potatoes.

 Once the clams are scrubbed, prepped, and steamed (which only involves a total of about 5 minutes of actual effort), prep and cooking time for the chowder is about 15 minutes or less if you multitask a couple of the steps.
 Once you do this a couple of times, it begins to feel effortless.